10 Things You Need To Know For Your Kilimanjaro Trek

 Ready for some rest and a relaxation after a successful Kilimanjaro summit

 Choosing to climb Mount Kilimanjaro was a physically and emotionally challenging venture for me.
-But no matter your age or fitness level, it is doable.

-No, I will not be climbing it again (I have a “try everything once” motto) but knowing that I could handle Kili has motivated me to keep pushing myself and testing my limits.
+No, I will not be climbing it again (I have a “try everything once” motto).
+But knowing that I could handle Kili has motivated me to keep pushing myself and testing my limits.

 Looking for more Africa travel information?
 Want more adventures?
 Check out my other posts!